microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/v1.0/api/call-transfer.md

 }
 ```

-### <a name="example-2-consultative-transfer-from-a-peer-to-peer-call"></a>Exemplo 2: transferência consultiva de uma chamada ponto a ponto
+### <a name="example-2-consultative-transfer-from-a-peer-to-peer-call"></a>Exemplo 2: Transferência consultiva de uma chamada ponto a ponto

 ##### <a name="request"></a>Solicitação
 O exemplo a seguir mostra a solicitação.